Jean-003/Proffesional_README_Generator/README.md

-# Title

-Proffessional README Generator
+# Proffessional README Generator

-## Objective
+## Project Description

 This project utilised JavaScript and the [Inquirer package](https://www.npmjs.com/package/inquirer) to create a command-line application that dynamically generates a comprehensive and high-quality professional README.md file from a user's input for a new project.
 The user is then able to invoke the application by using the folowing command: